An enhanced Euler characteristic of sutured instanton homology: Proof of main theorems

-By definition, the vector spaces $\mathcal{SFH}_T(-M,-\ga)$ and $\mathcal{SHM}_T(-M,-\ga)$ are direct summands of $SFH(-M_T,-\Ga)$ and $\shmb(-M_T,-\Ga)$ for some $\Ga\subset \partial M_T$.
+By definition, the vector spaces $\mathcal{SFH}_T(-M,-\ga)$ and $\mathcal{SHM}_T(-M,-\ga)$ are direct summands of $SFH(-M_T,-\Ga)$ and $\shm(-M_T,-\Ga)$ for some $\Ga\subset \partial M_T$.
 By Lemma \ref{lem: torsion free}, the group $H_1(M_T)$ has no torsion.
 Hence it suffices to prove the theorem for $(-M_T,-\Ga)$.

 We have with respect to the $H_1(M_T)$-grading induced by spin$^c$ structures or admissible surfaces, where $\Lambda$ is the Novikov ring over $\mathbb{Z}_2$.
-The first isomorphism comes from the construction of $SHM$ and $\shmb$.
-The second isomorphism comes from the fact that the formal sutured homology is defined via closures and the isomorphism between $\widecheck{HM}_\bullet$ and $HF^+$ for closed 3-manifolds (\textit{c.f.} \cite{kutluhan2010hf,taubes2010ech1,colin+}).
-The third isomorphism follows from Corollary \ref{cor: SFH=SHF} (\textit{c.f.} \cite{lekili2013heegaard,Baldwin2020}).
+The first isomorphism comes from the construction of $SHM$ and $\shm$.
+The second isomorphism follows from \cite[Theorem 3.1]{Baldwin2020}, which essentially depends on the isomorphism between $\widecheck{HM}_\bullet$ and $HF^+$ for closed 3-manifolds (\textit{c.f.} \cite{kutluhan2010hf,taubes2010ech1,colin+}).
+The grading in the above isomorphism was discussed in {\cite[Corollary 3.45]{LY2021}}.

 \epf